 This is a massive problem for anyone wishing to apply economics to urban planning.
 Because in the AMM model any constraint on land use — be it a natural feature such as a lake, river, or mountain, or a regulatory constraint in the form of height limits, floor area restrictions (FAR), or greenbelts — increases prices by forcing the malleable capital stock of homes and buildings to spread further from the city centre.

 But this simply cannot be true outside of the model.
-In the real world there are so many contradictions with the model, that its conclusions cannot be taken seriously.
-For example, the existence of a development industry, that takes sites that are vacant or in low-value uses and invests in new buildings on them, isn’t captured in the model.
+There are so many contradictions between the model and reality that its conclusions cannot be taken seriously.
+For example, the existence of a development industry that takes sites that are vacant or in low-value uses and invests in new buildings isn’t captured in the model.
 There is no such mechanism because there is no vacant or under-utilised land.
 Every piece of space already has a building at the perfect economically-optimal height for that location.

 I created the below image to show the common real-life elements of real cities that can’t exist in the standard AMM model.
 Let me explain.